Northern white rhinoceros: Ol Pejeta Conservancy

 Since May 2010, the northern white rhino male Sudan was moved from the initial holding pens to a much larger 700 acre semiwild enclosure.
 There he roamed among many African animals, including several southern white rhino females and many plains animals.
 On 26 October 2011, the females were coaxed into the larger enclosure.
-Because Najin was overly protective of her daughter Fatu's chance at mating, one of the two moved back into the smaller enclosure two weeks later.

 Until 2011, the progress of this attempt at saving the northern white rhinoceros was documented on the initiative's website; and their life in Ol Pejeta Conservancy is commented on the Conservancy's website.
 Several documentaries are in the works, including an episode of Ol Pejeta Diaries titled "Return of the African Titans" for Oasis HD Canada in fall 2010, and a follow-up half-hour episode to follow.
-This translocation was also the subject of a special edition of the BBC's Last Chance to See, titled "Return of the Rhino", presented by Stephen Fry and the zoologist Mark Carwardine; the TV program reported at the end that the two pairs of rhinos were "flirting".
+This translocation was also the subject of a special edition of the BBC's Last Chance to See, titled "Return of the Rhino", presented by Stephen Fry and the zoologist Mark Carwardine.

 On 25 April 2012, and on 27 May 2012, Suni and Najin mated.
 Pregnancy of the female rhinos was monitored weekly.
 Rhinoceros gestation takes 16 to 18 months, so in January 2014 the Conservancy considered Najin not pregnant, and a male southern white rhino from Lewa Wildlife Conservancy was put to Najin and Fatu enclosure in Ol Pejeta to at least intercross the subspecies.
 To achieve this, both female northern white rhinos were separated from their male counterparts, which prevented them from producing a pure northern white rhino offspring.
 In 2015, however, tests conducted by Czech specialists revealed that neither of the females are "capable of natural reproduction".
 According to the director of the Dvůr Králové Zoo, it was possible Najin became pregnant but miscarried shortly thereafter, which resulted in pathological changes in her uterus, preventing another impregnation.